-Nico Nijenhuis of Netherlands and his company Clear Flight Solutions is responsible for the robotic birds of prey known as Robirds.
+Nico Nijenhuis of the Netherlands and his company Clear Flight Solutions are responsible for the robotic birds of prey known as Robirds.
 He’s developed the robots with airports, landfills, and farms in mind.
-Birds are a nuisance in these locals, getting sucked up into engines, eating crops, or making a mess of things in general.
+Birds are a nuisance in these locales, getting sucked up into engines, eating crops, or making a mess of things in general.
 Robirds are designed to keep those pesky birds away.

 They’re like scarecrows… from another galaxy.
 Unlike the old school scarecrows that were stationary, straw-filled, overall-clad men who could only idly watch as they failed at their job, Robirds are falcon-shaped robots made of glass-nylon fiber composite that tear through the sky at lightning fast speeds.
 Robirds actively chase away birds that could cause problems for waste management and aviation industries.